Resources

 • Global Accessibility: International pilots, mechanics, and aircraft owners can continue to operate within the U.S. aviation system without unnecessary barriers.

-For pilots, A&P mechanics, aircraft owners, and sUAS operators, these rules are particularly relevant, as they directly affect their ability to maintain active certifications and exercise associated privileges.
+For pilots, A&P mechanics, aircraft owners and drone operators, these rules are particularly relevant, as they directly affect their ability to maintain active certifications and exercise associated privileges.

 The Importance of Acting Now